Yufuin Onsen 由布院温泉

 Water as medicine in a trendy resort town full of hot springs, culture and scenic charms

 Located at the foot of Mount Yufu , Yufuin Onsen is one of the most popular resort towns in Japan.
-It contains a wide range of traditional ryokan and modern hotels where you can bathe as a day visitor or an overnight guest.
+There are many traditional ryokan and modern hotels scattered throughout the area, and you can also enjoy the baths as a day visitor.

-Stay overnight to better discover the town, which has a variety of trendy cafes, boutiques and small museums.
+Stay overnight to better discover the town, which has a variety of upscale cafes, souvenir shops, and small museums.

-Yufuin is a less developed alternative to onsen resort town Beppu — just ten kilometers away in central Oita Prefecture.
-It is accessible by car, bus, and train.
+Yufuin is a less developed alternative to the bustling onsen resort town Beppu, about 30 kilometers away in central Oita Prefecture.
+It is accessible by car, bus and train.

-Train: From Oita Station, take the JR Kyudai Line to Yufuin Station — an hour long journey covered by the Japan Rail Pass.
-From Beppu Station, take the JR Nippou Line to Oita Station and transfer to the Kyudai Line to Yufuin Station (1 hour and 15 minutes).
+Train: From Oita Station, take the JR Kyudai Line to Yufuin Station, an hour-long journey covered by the Japan Rail Pass.
+From Beppu Station, take the JR Nippo Line to Oita Station and transfer to the Kyudai Line to Yufuin Station (one hour and 15 minutes).

 Because the train doesn't take a direct route, it is faster to drive from Beppu to Yufuin (40 minutes) or take a bus (50 minutes).

-As Yufuin Hot Springs is located on a flat river basin surrounded by mountains, the area can be misty, particularly on winter mornings.
-After leaving the main streets of the town, you will soon see rice paddies, farm houses and tranquil scenery.
+As Yufuin Hot Springs is located in a small basin surrounded by mountains.
+On winter mornings, fog sometimes forms from the river that runs through town.
+After leaving the main streets of the town, you will soon see the rice paddies and tranquil scenery.